 To secure your site, MicroEuropa supplies a range of SSL certificates from the best brands including Comodo, Symantec, Verisign, GeoTrust, and Trustwave.
 It’s somewhat ironic since MicroEuropa’s own checkout process appears to be insecure (not HTTPS), at least until you get to the point of entering your credit card details.

 MicroEuropa’s euro-priced shared Linux hosting plans are pretty cheap.
 The displayed monthly prices are based on a two-year term, but (depending on the plan) you can choose alternative billing cycles from monthly to biennially.

-International customers can pay for plans by bank transfer, PayPal, or credit card.
-Portuguese customers have additional options including postal payment, check, or Multibanco.
+International customers have the option to pay for plans through bank transfer, PayPal, or credit card.
+Portuguese customers, on the other hand, have additional payment options such as postal payment, check, or Multibanco.

 Customer services can be contacted by telephone, ticket system, email, and fax.
 You can also access live support (via the knowledge base), but it was offline when I wanted to use it.
 My exploratory email failed to elicit any response from this provider, which may be because I’m not yet an active customer.

 However, I do also have some slight concerns about this company since the copyright notice on its website is dated 1995-2008, which means (at best) it might not have moved on technologically since 2008 and (at worst) it may no longer be in business at all.